-In 1841, just before the Great Irish Famine, records show that there were 11 cottages on the Moylurg estate at Clogher, housing 13 families; comprising 39 males and 41 females.
-Some would have been employed as farm workers, gardeners, stables and household staff.
+In 1841, just before the Great Irish Famine, records show that there were 11 cottages in Clogher townland, housing 13 families; comprising 39 males and 41 females.
+Some would have been employed as farm workers, gardeners, stables and household staff at the house.
 A stone schoolhouse was constructed overlooking Clogher Lough for the children of the estate’s workers and this still stands, but is now a private residence.

 A family named Feehily occupied one of the labourers’ cottages and Danny Feehily’s passion for fishing is remembered in the name of the crannog at the east end of Clogher Lough – Danny’s Island.

 Clogher Lough’s second crannog (known as Esme Island) drew attention following the discovery of a large stone ‘holy water’ font on the crannog during the 19th century, which gave some credence to the folklore that the crannog had been used as a refuge for priests in penal times (1695–1728).
 The font was removed from the crannog and became an ornament in the garden of Guy Lloyd’s Croghan House, which is no longer extant.
 The font’s whereabouts are now unknown.

 In May 1849, Moylurg was advertised To Be Let (Source: Norwich Mercury, Saturday 26th May 1849) and nearly three years later, on Tuesday 22nd June 1852, all of John Duke’s possessions from Moylurg, including “new, fashionable and elegantly kept furniture”, expensive rugs, vehicles, horses, etc, were advertised for public sale.